Erna Eifler: Career

 When Eifler returned to Germany, she became a member of the Communist Party of Germany (KPD) in 1931 and worked in collaboration with the chemist Walter Caro in the AM Apparat, a department of the KPD that collected intelligence on factories and other works.
 During this period, she also worked as a stenographer in Wilhelm Bahnick's group in the BB apparatus (Betriebs-Beobachtung, operational observation department) of the KPD, while using the name "Gerda Sommer".
 Bahnick was a German Comintern member.

 In February 1935, Eifler returned to the Soviet Union where she worked for the 5th Department of Red Army intelligence.
 From the start of 1936 to August 1938, she worked undercover in a deployment in China along with Caro.
 In China, Eifler used the alias "Kaethe Glanz".
-When she returned in 1938, she trained to become an intelligence agent.
+When she returned in 1938, she retrained to become an intelligence agent in Europe.
 She completed a wireless telegraphy and cryptography training course at a Red Army intelligence school in Skhodnya.
 In August 1939, Eifler was deployed to work in the Netherlands.
 At the start of the war, she returned to the Soviet Union.
 She undertook further training in radio and parachuting in Petrovsk and Kuibyshev.